oracle/weblogic-monitoring-exporter/config_coordinator/README.md

             config_coordinator -db /var/lib/coordinator/configs.json
 ```

- will cause Docker to mount the host machine directory `/my/storage` at the path `/var/lib/coordinator` on the host
+ will cause Docker to mount the host machine directory `/my/storage` at the path `/var/lib/coordinator`
- machine, and to use a file named `configs.json` in that directory to persist its state.
+ in the container, and to use a file named `configs.json` in that directory to persist its state.